apostrophecms/apostrophe-documentation/tutorials/getting-started/schema-guide.md

 Again, note that a reverse join just looks up information that is saved in another, existing join in the other type of document.
 We are not storing any new information of our own.

+The `ifOnlyOne` option **may** be set to `true` to avoid carrying out the join when you are working with more than one document.
+This is a handy way to avoid a heavy performance impact except in a `show.html` template or other context where there is just one "main" document in play, so the number of joined documents will be manageable.
+This option is especially useful with reverse joins where the number of joined documents may be high.

 Example:

 ```javascript